bhautikakbari/jewelrymanagement/README.md

 3. **DTO Pattern (Data Transfer Objects)**
    - Separates API contracts from domain models
    - Prevents over-exposure of domain entities
-   - Allows for versioning and evolution of APIs independently from domain models

 4. **Centralized Exception Handling**
    - Global exception handler using `@ControllerAdvice`